What will the new campus offer?

 We studied extensively whether it was possible to expand on the Egleston campus.
 Given the campus is 7.5 acres, there is no further opportunity to expand.
 As we looked at future demand and facility capacity required to meet the projected 10-year and 20-year needs of Georgia’s children and their families, Children’s determined a new campus at North Druid Hills – along with sustained growth over time at Scottish Rite – provides the system the footprint needed to grow.

-We will certainly honor the Egleston name in some way at the new hospital, but it is too early to say what the new facility will be called.
+We will certainly honor the Egleston name in some way at the replacement hospital, but it is too early to say what the facility will be called.

 How will the new campus fill an existing need in the community?